ISSE0116/Imagenet-1k_finetuned_311classes/README.md

 ## Explain sample script
 - ***train.py***
- You have to specify the number of batches, learning rate, number of epochs, and cuda number as arguments when executing this script.
+ You have to specify the number of batches, learning rate, number of epochs, and cuda number as arguments when executing.
 ```
 python3 train.py [batch_size] [learning_rate] [epochs] [cuda_number]
 ```

 - ***train_aug.py***
+ You have to specify the number of batches, learning rate, number of epochs, and cuda number as arguments when executing.
 ```
 python3 train_aug.py [batch_size] [learning_rate] [epochs] [cuda_number]
 ```
 - ***inference.py***
+ You have to specify model_path finetuned as arguments when executing.
 ```
 python3 inference.py [model_path]
 ```